nurulizyansyaza/courier-service-frontend/README.md

 | `↑` / `↓` | Navigate through previous command history |
 | `Ctrl+C` | Clear current input |

+### Error Display

+Error messages are displayed with line breaks — each error appears on its own line with a bullet prefix (•) and spacing between them, rather than as a single block of text.

 ### Command History

 The terminal supports **real CLI-style command history navigation** using the up/down arrow keys: